Pocklington School Community Action Programme

 St Mary's RC Primary School, Market Weighton

-Warter Primary School (prob sport)
+Warter Primary School (sport)

 Mount Pleasant Junior School, Market Weighton